-44.1 Case A : for Events with two one-hour races
+44.1 For Events with two one-hour races

 Driver 1 must take the start of Race 1.
 Driver 2 must take the start of Race 2.
 Any unauthorised changes to this order will be reported to the Stewards and may be subject of available penalties